In the next ten minutes, get ready to:

 The undeniable benefits of hybrid closed therapy (HCL) are firmly established.
 Recent data from both UK paediatric and adult pilots further emphasises this, allowing HCL to meet the rigorous cost-effectiveness standards for a technology appraisal (TA).

-What’s particularly noteworthy about this appraisal process is that local funding bodies, specifically Integrated Care Boards (ICBs), are legally required to allocate necessary funds within 90 days of an appraisal’s release.
-This swift action will pave the way for over 100,000 individuals with type 1 diabetes to access HCL therapy.
-Not everyone with Type 1 Diabetes will be eligible but the anticipated criteria is broad reaching.
+What’s particularly noteworthy about this appraisal process is that local funding bodies, specifically Integrated Care Boards (ICBs), are legally required to allocate necessary funds within 90 days of an appraisal’s release, but have five years to implement the the TA fully.
+This means funds are available from April 2024!

 For a clearer picture: